mawittenauer/netgear_interface/README.md

 This is a simple web interface for seeing what devices are connected to your netgear router.

 ## Installation
-To install clone this repository to the machine where you want to run the web interface and run the following commands
+To install clone this repository to the machine where you want to run the web interface and run the following commands:

 ```
 cd netgear-interface/